labdao/docs/docs/get-involved/how-to-contribute-a-tool.md

 - CWL is a simple standard to define scientific workflows as chains of operations in YAML and JSON.
 No fancy domain-specific language.
 - CWL is powering many genomics projects and sits at the core of a lot of other infrastructure in computational biology.
-- The CWL standard is supported by a non-profit, the Software Freedom Conservancy ([https://sfconservancy.org/projects/current/](https://sfconservancy.org/projects/current/)), the same people that are supporting git and other projects)
+- The CWL standard is supported by a non-profit, the Software Freedom Conservancy ([https://sfconservancy.org/projects/current/](https://sfconservancy.org/projects/current/)), the same people that are supporting git and other projects.

 :::